dchampion/crypto/src/README.md

 For a better experience, start a Python REPL in the `src` folder to interact with the source code directly.

-For example, in the following example, the elliptic curve cryptosystem is used to generate a keypair, sign a message with the private key, and then verify the signature with its corresponding public key.
+In the following example, the elliptic curve cryptosystem is used to generate a keypair, sign a message with the private key, and then verify the signature with its corresponding public key.

 <pre>
 $ python